-Projected unfunded actuarial accrued liability reflects deferred investment gains.
+Projected unfunded actuarial accrued liability does not reflect deferred investment gains.

 Risk

 Since the actuarial valuation results are dependent on a given set of assumptions and data as of a specific date, there is a risk that emerging results may differ significantly as actual experience differs from the assumptions.